junwatu/nodejs-docker/README.md

 #Docker Image

-If you don't want build by yourself you can pull docker image from this link
+If you don't want build docker image yourself you can pull from this link

     https://registry.hub.docker.com/u/junwatu/nodejs-docker/